Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 As an analyst, you might want to find out how many kilometers of motorways in the UK do not have good coverage by our network.
 Let's use the `UK Open Map Data` dataset and build a decay model of our signal using H3 functions from `CARTO’s Analytics Toolbox`.

 Let's first create our signal decay model for our antennas.
-In the following query, we will create a table with the locations of antennas and the cell range, which we will use to compute the h3 neighbors:
+In the following query, we will create a table with the locations of antennas and the cell range, which we will use to compute the h3 neighbors.

+Run the foillowing query in your Snowflake worksheet:

 ```
 CREATE OR REPLACE TABLE geolab.geography.uk_lte AS